Almenon/reddit_episode_bot/README.md

 ### Possible Upcoming features

-* login via Oauth
 * search by episode title
-* 24/7 online status via cloud-hosting
 * support for shows with multiple series

 ### Thanks to